iograft/iograft-maya/README.md

 1. Nodes that execute Maya commands that may be unsafe in a threaded environment must apply the `@maya_main_thread` decorator to their `Process` function.
 When running iograft interactively in Maya, this decorator makes use of Maya's `executeInMainThreadWithResult` function to process the node in Maya's main thread.

+2. To avoid blocking the main thread when processing graphs in an interactive Maya session, processing must be started with either the `StartGraphProcessing()` function which is non-blocking, or pass the `execute_in_main_thread` argument to `ProcessGraph(execute_in_main_thread=True)` to ensure that nodes that require the main thread can be completed successfully.

-2. When processing Maya nodes in batch (i.e. when using the Maya Subcore), the `iogmaya_subcore` executes all nodes in the main thread.
+3. When processing Maya nodes in batch (i.e. when using the Maya Subcore), the `iogmaya_subcore` executes all nodes in the main thread.
 To do this, it makes use of the `iograft.MainThreadSubcore` class which runs the primary `iograft.Subcore.ListenForWork` listener in a secondary thread while processing nodes in the main thread.

 *Note: In practice, not all nodes need to be executed in the main thread, so hypothetically it would be possible to only execute certain nodes in the main thread, but for simplicity we execute all nodes in the main thread for now.*